Fibroids: Everything you need to know

 They may be given before surgery to shrink the fibroids.
 GnRH agonists are for short-term use only.

-Other drugs may be used, but they may be less effective when treating larger fibroids.
+Other medications are available, but they may be less effective in treating larger fibroids.

-- Non-steroidal anti-inflammatory drugs (NSAIDs): These include mefenamic and ibuprofen.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs): These include mefenamic and ibuprofen, which is available to buy online.
 Anti-inflammatory medications reduce the production of hormone-like lipid compounds called prostaglandins.
 Prostaglandins are associated with crampy periods, and they are thought to be associated with heavy menstrual periods.
 For those with fibroids, an NSAID may be effective at reducing fibroid pain, does not reduce bleeding from fibroids, and does not affect fertility.

 - Birth control pills: Oral contraceptives help regulate the ovulation cycle, and they may help reduce the amount of pain or bleeding during periods.

 - Levonorgestrel intrauterine system (LNG-IUS): This plastic device is placed inside the womb.
 It then releases a hormone called levonorgestrel over an extended timeframe.
 The hormone stops the inside lining of the womb from growing too fast, which reduces menstrual bleeding.
 Adverse effects include irregular bleeding for up to 6 months or longer, headaches, breast tenderness, and acne.
 In some cases, it can stop periods.

 Severe fibroids may not respond to more conservative treatment options, and surgery may be necessary.